Working Towards a Whole Self

 • Moving forward: If we determine that we are a good fit working together, we will clarify your goals and tailor a plan that fits with where you are at.

-• Ongoing work: Sessions will focus on building insight, challenging unhelpful patterns and fostering a more compassionate, resilient sense of self.
+• Ongoing work: Sessions will focus on building insight, challenging unhelpful patterns, developing more effective coping skills, and fostering a more compassionate, resilient sense of self.

 FAQ